 Cannon's lawyer, David Schertler, said his client is entering a plea agreement with the Justice Department "accepting responsibility and at the same time, looking to get this matter behind him."

 Gallup vice president William E. Kruse said the criminal charge "was not against Gallup, but rather DOJ's allegations against a former FEMA employee.
-As such, there is nothing Gallup can comment on
+As such, there is nothing Gallup can comment on in regards to this development."

 The criminal charge against Cannon does not identify Gallup by name, referring to the firm only as Company A. However, the fired employee's false-claims lawsuit—which the Justice Department has now joined—identifies Gallup in the context of Cannon's activities at both FEMA and in negotiating a job with the polling company.